mattrltrent/trent/README.md

   }
   ```

-- `alert(state)`: Alert a temporary state WITHOUT setting it, but being able to listen to it from the `Alerter` widget (for things like notifications).
+- `alert(state)`: Alert a temporary state WITHOUT setting/saving it, but being able to listen to it from the `Alerter` widget (for things like notifications).

   ```dart
   class CalculatorTrent extends Trent<CalculatorStates> {